 How Vendor Perform Demonstration on the Claimed Electricity Saving Box to Make People Believe Their Claim

 Most of the times, the sales representative bring with him an electric fan and a multimeter.
 They use the multimeter to measure the current that drawn by the electric fan with and without the power saving box.
 Initially without the energy saving box, the current on the multimeter is high.
 The current measured once the energy saving box is plugged in is definitely lower than the initial current.
-Ordinary people are surely amazed and purchase one but they do not realize the savings as advertised!
+Ordinary people are surely amazed and purchase one but after months of using the device, they do not realize the savings as advertised!

 Without the Power Saving Box Plugged In

 Without the Electricity Saving Box plugged in, the current reading is high.
 Advertisers emphasized this to the crowd.